welbinator/youtube-for-wordpress/readme.txt

 3. Carousel layout with playlist filtering.

 == Changelog ==

+= 1.1.2 =
+*New Fetaure: Added Gallery View to the Simple Feed block

 = 1.1.1 =
 *Improved: fixed a few things for the dot org review team